TREC-RAG/trec-rag.github.io/docs/about.md

 ## 2024 Tasks Overview

-We are conducting three tasks in TREC-RAG 2024 track.
+We are conducting three tasks in TREC 2024 RAG track.
 These tasks are as follows:

 1. **(R) Retrieval Task** : The “R” track requires participants to rank and retrieve the topmost relevant segments from the MS MARCO Segment v2.1 collection for the provided set of input topics, i.e., queries.